Tuesday, June 3, 2014

-I'd rather not see a "nice" piece of wood furniture painted, but if it has flaws & dings & stains, they why not?
+Personally, I'd rather not see a "nice" piece of wood furniture painted, but if it has flaws & dings & stains, then why not?
+(And I also realize it's none of my business what other people do with their furniture or kitchen cupboards)

 The before.
 But not totally before.
 We picked this up at an auction, and when we got it home, we realized the dirt on top was more than just dirt.
 It was........ well. we're not sure what it was, but it was nasty.